12. Nix Integration

 --enable-nix global option when you call

-cabal.
-To use this option everywhere, edit your
+To use this option everywhere, edit your global configuration file (default:

 If the package (which must be locally unpacked) provides a